TeacherTalley/SerialSum/README.md

 Command to run your program from the console:
 ./main

-Copy the output of your program here and check in your results;
+Copy the output of your program here and check in your results: